umamibeef/UBC-ELEC-542-Coursework/project/notes.md

   * More information can be found here: https://docs.python.org/3/library/venv.html

 # Notes:
-  * Relevant section on numerical integration: https://pyscf.org/user/dft.html#numerical-integration-grids
-  * "PySCF implements several numerical integration grids, which can be tuned in KS-DFT calculations following the examples in dft/11-grid_scheme.py"
-  * PySCF makes use of libxc (https://www.tddft.org/programs/libxc/)
-    - "Libxc is a library of exchange-correlation and kinetic energy functionals for density-functional theory."
-  * A project that implements numerical integration grids: https://theochem.github.io/horton/2.1.1/lib/pck_horton_grid.html
-  * A paper talking numerical integration: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.33.3141&rep=rep1&type=pdf
-  * Another paper on Smolyak's construction https://core.ac.uk/download/pdf/14928756.pdf
-  * Paper: "Smolyak's algorithm: A powerful black box for the acceleration of scientific computations" https://arxiv.org/pdf/1703.08872.pdf

   * CUDA
     - Following instructions here: https://docs.nvidia.com/cuda/wsl-user-guide/index.html

 # TODOs
   * Immediate:
-    - Finish adding time metrics for computationally intensive tasks
+    - ~~Finish adding time metrics for computationally intensive tasks~~
     - Add CSV outputter for performance data and results
+    - Clean up eigensolver on CUDA side to properly take into account error conditions
-    - Refactor main program to shrink main()
+    - ~~Refactor main program to shrink main()~~
+    - Document with doxygen and generate
     - ~~Need to implement a switch between CPU and GPU workloads~~
     - Implement a switch between single core and multi core CPU for that additional datapoint
     - ~~implement proper exchange and repulsion matrices by looking at good homework example~~ Done.